Blepharoplasty Philadelphia (Eyelid Surgery)

 The eyes are one of the most noticeable areas of the face and one of the first to show signs of the aging process.
-Patients seeking eyelid surgery frequently complain of a “tired” or “angry” look.
+Patients seeking lower or upper eyelid surgery frequently complain of a “tired” or “angry” look.

-An eyelid lift (blepharoplasty) addresses the components of the skin, muscle, and fat that are problematic.
+An eyelid lift (blepharoplasty or eyelid surgery) addresses the components of the skin, muscle, and fat that are problematic.

-Effective Blepharoplasty gives a rested and rejuvenated appearance to the eyes with no signs that any surgery has been done.
+Effective Blepharoplasty gives a rested and younger appearance to the eyes with no signs that any cosmetic surgery has been done.

 Upper Eyelid Blepharoplasty